 Symptoms of tinnitus: Why do my ears ring?

 A persistent ringing, buzzing, or whirring sound can indicate tinnitus.
-It can be loud or soft, pulsing or steady.
+It can be loud or soft, intermittent or steady.
 You may feel like you have "ringing in the ears" or that your head is full.
 But tinnitus symptoms are different for every person.
 For some, tinnitus seems to get louder at night, just before sleep when no other sounds are competing with it.
 Tinnitus can remain constant or come and go intermittently.
 In severe cases, the ringing in the ears is loud enough to interfere with work or daily activity, whereas those with mild tinnitus can experience soft ringing that is no more than a minor annoyance.
 You may also experience tinnitus spikes.